Life lessons from unexpected sources play a large role in our growth and development.

 2. Failure is one of the most important lessons we can learn from.

-None of us will succeed all the time, but what we choose to do with failing is what differentiates the successful from the unsuccessful.
+None of us will always succeed, but what we choose to do with failing differentiates the successful from the unsuccessful.

 How you handle yourself in these moments is a wonderful lesson in strength and character.

-It might remind you what you are made of, and it might even serve as an example to others.
+It might remind you what you are made of and even serve as an example to others.

-Everyone is going through something, and this is actually true of the people who made you feel this way as well.
+Everyone is going through something, and this is true of the people who also made you feel this way.

-If we are able to remember that everyone is going through something, and that we know the truth about ourselves, we may learn that we have most strength and integrity than we knew.
+If we remember everyone is going through something and that we know the truth about ourselves, we may learn that we have more strength and integrity than we knew.

 4. Listen to the words of children.

 Children speak the truth, the whole unfiltered truth.

 The life lessons we learn from these unexpected sources is invaluable.